 Symmetrical Triangle

+Lines have been added to illustrate the parts of the triangle.
 The vertical line at the start of the triangle, called the base, measures the height of the triangle pattern.
 The point in the future where the two lines meet is the apex of the triangle.
 The triangle is really just made up of two trend lines which converge at the apex.
-As you need at least two points to draw a trendline, you are able to draw it after the first four points, and that is when you realize that you have a symmetrical triangle pattern.
+As you need at least two points to draw a trendline, you are able to draw it after the first four points, and that is when you may start to suspect that you have a symmetrical triangle pattern.

 As you can see, this pattern must resolve with a breakout within a certain time, as the price is getting squeezed down to the apex.
-You will usually find that the breakout happens in an area between two-thirds and three-quarters along the triangle – the diagram shows about two-thirds.
+You will usually find that the breakout happens in an area between two-thirds and three-quarters along the length of the triangle – the diagram shows about two-thirds.
+The length of the triangle is considered to be the distance between the base and the apex.
 As soon as you have four points and can draw the symmetrical triangle, you can measure how far along the breakout should happen.
-Rarely the price will not breakout by the three-quarters mark, and in that case the triangle pattern may fail and the prices just drift.
+It is rare that the price will not breakout by the three-quarters mark, but in exceptional cases the triangle pattern may fail and the prices just start to drift.

 The triangle pattern will be completed and the signal given when the price breaks out and closes outside the triangle.
 Usually this will be in the original direction.
 You can apply the same criteria to this as to any penetration of a line, which is that an intraday penetration is not usually significant if the price returns, and some people like to see the price stay outside the line for two days.
 The penetrated line may become a support or resistance subsequently, and the apex level can also be an important support or resistance price level in future movement.

 Volume is important to reinforce the pattern.
-As the price oscillates within the triangle, the trading volume should reduce, and when the breakout happens you should expect to see heavier volume which shows the resolve of the trend.
+As the price oscillates within the triangle, the trading volume should reduce, and this is generally typical of all converging consolidation patterns.
+This changes when the breakout happens and you should expect to see heavier volume which shows the resolve of the trend.
 As has been said before, volume for an uptrend is more important than for a downtrend, in fact an uptrend without good volume should be distrusted.
+Even though the volume will generally decrease along the triangle, you may see a difference between the volume on the up moves and the down moves, and this should reflect the overall trend.
+In the case above, the volume should be slightly heavier on the bounces, and lighten off when the price is dipping.

 Join the discussion